mydataglobal/declaration/README.md

 The MyData Declaration’s future versions will be produced in an open manner and everyone is welcome to contribute.
 The conversation takes place on the [MyData Declaration mailing list](https://list.kapsi.fi/listinfo/declaration_mydata_org).
 This list is currently facilitated by Antti "Jogi" Poikola, Daniel Kaplan and Tanel Mällo.
 A list of [issues left open in the v.
 1.0 of the declaration can be accessed here](https://docs.google.com/spreadsheets/d/1HpF3_KGCoTb8GohYcK-OSLQ-Wo1djyPR1wtDzR0hwOY/edit#gid=0).
 The next MyData community meeting (Aarhus, Denmark, Nov.
 23-24, 2017) will define a formal review process.

+## TRANSLATIONS

+We are happy te receive translations of the MyData Declaration in different languages.
+We will update the declaration website with new language versions just before the [Aarhus meeting (Nov.
+23.-24.
+2017)](https://mydata.org/meetings/).

+If you can use git, clone the [MyData Declaration repository](https://github.com/mydataglobal/declaration.git), add your translation under `declaration/1.0/languagecode/index.markdown` eg `declaration/1.0/FR/index.markdown` for French, then submit a pull request.

+More traditionally without git knowledge you can simply [download the original english version here](https://raw.githubusercontent.com/mydataglobal/declaration/master/1.0/EN/index.markdown), translate it, and send to declaration@mydata.org.

 ## CONTRIBUTORS

 The following contributors took part in workshops and/or provided comments to the initial versions (1.0) of the declaration: